Time-Frequency Analysis of Gravitational Wave Data: Glitches, Gaps and other Gremlins

 {\it ``We don't need your fancy statistics, we just need to build better detectors''} -- Rainer Weiss, to the author, at The Tenth Harvard-Smithsonian Conference on Theoretical Astrophysics, May 2018.\\

 The noise in an ideal detector would be stationary and Gaussian, with a level set by irreducible quantum uncertainty.
 In reality, the noise encountered in contemporary gravitational wave detectors is neither stationary nor Gaussian due to frequent short duration noise transients (glitches), in addition to longer duration drifts in the system~\cite{LIGOScientific:2019hgc}.
 The data also has many gaps, and the dynamic noise spectra are littered with dozens of sharp spectral lines that wander around in frequency and vary in amplitude.
 Performing analyses in the wavelet domain helps reduce the impact of many of these issues, but the main benefit is in dealing with relatively slow changes in the noise properties.
 Methods such as Bayesian data augmentation, edge wavelets, and glitch subtraction are still needed to mitigate the impact of gaps and short duration noise transients.
 The coherent WaveBurst algorithm~\cite{Klimenko:2005xv,Klimenko:2015ypf} uses the WDM transform for noise modeling, including for power spectrum estimation and spectral line removal~\cite{Tiwari:2015ofa}.

+The Heisenberg-Gabor uncertainty relation~\cite{gabor} (which is saturated for discrete wavelets: $\Delta T \Delta F = 1/2$) implies a trade-off between spectral and temporal resolution in the wavelet transform.
+The time resolution $\Delta T$ should be short compared to the timescale of the non-stationarity of the data, while the frequency resolution $\Delta F$ should be small compared to the scale on which the average power spectrum $S(f)$ varies.
+If the data are highly non-stationary and also contains sharp spectral features it can be difficult to satisfy both criteria simultaneously with a single choice of resolution, and multi-resolution approaches may be required (e.g. first removing spectral lines using a transform with large $\Delta T$, then taking care of the non-stationarity using a transform with a smaller $\Delta T$).